Haqquee/Persona-UnrealEngine/README.md

 ```

 ### 3. Setup Environment Variables for LLM:
-Create a .env file in the project root and add in NVIDIA NIM API key.
+Create a .env file in the project root and add in NVIDIA NIM API key, or directly add the key in ```model.py```.

 ```
 NVIDIA_API_KEY=your_nvidia_api_key